Tosan/tosan-httpclient-spring-boot-starter/README.md

 This project provides two Spring-Boot Starter that enables the additional configuration of the used Httpclients and FeignClient for produce sdk or rest template client.

+This Library requires java version 17 or above and spring boot version 3.0.2 and above.

 ## Usage
 To use these starters, it is enough to add the following dependencies to the project based on your needs so that the configuration are brought to the project, therefore you only need to add it as a maven dependency.